Basil Pesto With Lemon Zest

 - 3-4 cups fresh basil leaves

 - 1/2 teaspoon freshly-ground black pepper

-- Add walnuts, pine nuts, garlic, and lemon zest to the bowl of a food processor, and process for 20-30 seconds to finely chop garlic and nuts.
+- Add walnuts, pine nuts, garlic, and lemon zest to the bowl of a food processor.
+Process for 20-30 seconds to finely chop garlic and nuts.

 - Add basil, Parmesan, salt, and pepper, then, with the processor running, add 1/2 cup olive oil.
-When oil is fully incorporated, stop and check the consistency; depending on your desired consistency, you may want to add as much as 1/4 cup more olive oil.
+When oil is fully incorporated, stop and check the consistency.
+If you like a thick pesto, stop there.
+If you prefer a thinner consistency, restart the blade and add up to 1/4 cup more olive oil, processing until very smooth.

-- Process for a few more seconds until thoroughly pureed, then transfer to a container that can be tightly sealed.
+- Use right away, or transfer pesto to a container that can be tightly sealed.
 Pour a small layer of olive oil over the pesto, seal, and store in the fridge.
 Use within 1-2 weeks.